-Place some almond oil or essential oil of hypericum in a bowl and mix with equal portions of arnica and rosemary extracts.
+Place some almond oil or Hypericum essential oil in a bowl and mix with equal portions of arnica and rosemary extracts.
 Massage from the feet up to the legs, to the small of the back.
-This warms and relaxes the body.
+This warms up and relaxes the body.
 To make it even more effective, continue the massage across the entire body, focusing on the shoulders and neck.

 If you don’t have anyone to give you massages and don’t have the money for a specialist, a great idea is to place an electric heating pad on the painful area for a half hour while watching television, reading, or talking on the phone.